hendisantika/List-All-Programming-Telegram-Group/README.md

-# Awesome Telegram Group
+# Awesome Telegram Groups

-A list of awesome all programming language on telegram group
+A list of awesome groups related to programming language on Telegram.

 ## List